mapninja/GISDay-Stanford2024/GISDay@Stanford 2024 Agenda.md

 **DRMC Update: Evan Thornberry, Head & Curator of the David Rumsey Map Center**
 ***"Looking ahead with legacy collections: How computer vision and AI are helping unlock the hidden knowledge within Stanford’s map collections."***
 - An overview of two AI projects: [Machines Reading Maps](https://machines-reading-maps.github.io/) & [Map Reader](https://github.com/maps-as-data/MapReader)
-- A description of the current state of using them on [davidrumsey.com](https://davidrumsey.com), and information about how to stay in the loop and involved.
+- A description of the current state of using them on [davidrumsey.com](https://davidrumsey.com),
+- How to stay in the loop and involved.

 ---

 ### **3:50 PM – 4:30 PM**
-**Applied Keynote: Cameron Kruse, Earth Genome**
+**Applied Keynote: Cameron Kruse, [Earth Genome](https://www.earthgenome.org/)**
 *"Applications of Foundational Models in Geospatial Data Science for Creating Services"*
 - Discussion on foundational models and their role in advancing geospatial data science applications and services.
 - Insights into Earth Genome’s work and the broader implications for sustainability and data services.